 LESS WATER

-The sustainable brand from Germany has introduced different technologies to reduce water consumption the creation of their jeans. beginning the brand employed one third () of the water used in conventional jean washing.
-Starting with the brand’s S/S 20 collection, water be recycled on all denim washings.
-This means that, for instance, dark washings will only use 0.7 liters of water per whereas conventional usage is between 3040 liters.
+The sustainable brand from Germany has introduced different technologies to considerably reduce water consumption during the creation of their jeans.
+Since the beginning, the brand has employed just one third (max.) of the water used in conventional jean washing.
+Starting with the brand’s S/S 20 collection, water will be recycled on all denim washings.
+This means that, for instance, dark washings will only use 0.7 liters of water per pair whereas conventional usage is between 30 and 40 liters.
 Retailers take note: this puts Wunderwerk at the forefront of sustainable denim production!

 www.wunderwerk.com